bdnhrsn/Sonic/WORKFLOW.md

 		# do some merge edits if needed, commit the result
 		Sonic$> git push

-Remember that any git operations you wish to perform on the Sonic library (e.g. checking out a new branch, pull/pushing changes, etc.) need to be down from within the Sonic directory, not your app's base directory.
+Remember that any git operations you wish to perform on the Sonic library (e.g. checking out a new branch, pull/pushing changes, etc.) need to be done from within the Sonic directory, not your app's base directory.